 Property Tax is charged on the owners of land and/or buildings in Hong Kong and is computed at the standard rate on the net assessable value of the property.
-The standard rate is 15% from the year of assessment 2016/17 onwards.
+The standard rate is 15% for the year of assessment 2017/18 and onwards.